HookyQR/VSCodeCreateModule/README.md

 ## Changes:
+### 0.0.4: 25 Jan 2016
+* Drop color change completely.
+Fixes [Issue #1 Please remove blue color](https://github.com/HookyQR/VSCodeCreateModule/issues/1)

 ### 0.0.3: 23 Jan 2016
 * Improve readability in dark themes.
 Link color is set to the same as the default vs-dark theme. (#4E94CE) [Issue #1 Please remove blue color](https://github.com/HookyQR/VSCodeCreateModule/issues/1)
 * Added ignoring of `. .. ./ ../` for link and generation display.
+(When that is the only path provided.)

 ### 0.0.2: 30 Dec 2015
 * Improved codeLens handling.
 No longer duplicates creation suggestions.